tahoe-lafs/infrastructure/README.md

 Assuming this repository has been configured with:

-- a secret ssh (private) key to interact with the OS already [provisioned](#provisioning),
+- a secret SSH (private) key to interact with the OS already [provisioned](#provisioning),
-- some (public) deployment (ssh) keys allowing each [provisioned](#provisioning) servers to checkout the Nix code,
+- some (public) deployment (SSH) keys allowing each [provisioned](#provisioning) servers to checkout the Nix code,

 a pull request would automatically run `nix flake check` which should trigger the `nix build` of all the `nixosConfiguration` and their dependencies (could take a while).

 And here is how the automated deployment should work once a pull request is merged:

-1. the GHA runner initiate an remote shell via ssh using the private ssh key,
+1. the build runner uses the secret SSH key to established a remote shell on each system,
-2. the authenticated user triggers an hardened deployment script (the only command available to him),
+2. these SSH sessions can only start a hardened `update-deployment` script,
-3. this script checks out the Nix code from the repository at the targeted revision and
+3. which checks out the flake from git at the targeted revision,
-4. call the `nixos-rebuild` to **`switch`** to the `nixosConfiguration` on the local host.
+4. runs the `nixos-rebuild dry-activate` commands to verify the `nixosConfiguration`,
+5. and then runs `nixos-rebuild switch` to deploy it localy on the system.

-The output of the deployment script should be visible in the GHA logs.
+The output of the whole automation described above should be visible in the GHA logs.